RayTrace082/untamedwilds/README.md

 While they mostly provide ambience, they drop some Fish on death.

+###🐟 Arowana

+6 Species of Arowana can be found in jungles (and as a temporary measure, in Swamps), including 2 rare variants.

+Arowana are fancy predatory fish with a tendency to leap out of water, and can be bucketed up for transportation.

+Arowana provide ambience and are fit for aquariums, but also drop some Tropical Fish on death.

 ###🕷️ Tarantula

 8 Species of Tarantula will populate the warm biomes of Minecraft, and as Critters, can be picked up by right-clicking with an empty bottle.